-There is no one “most popular” sauce – each sauce has its own unique set of fans.
-However, hollandaise sauce is often cited as a favorite due to its luxurious richness and versatility.
+There is no “most popular” sauce – each has unique fans.
+However, hollandaise sauce is often a favorite because of its richness and versatility.
 Béchamel sauce is another popular option, as it is a versatile foundation for many other sauces.

 What is the importance of roux?

-Roux is a mixture of butter and flour that is used to thicken sauces and soups.
+Roux is a mixture of butter and flour used to thicken sauces and soups.
 The butter provides richness and flavor, while the flour helps to bind the sauce or soup and gives it a smooth texture.
-Roux can be made with different types of fat (butter, oil, lard) and different types of flour (all-purpose, whole wheat, gluten-free), so it can be tailored to fit the needs of any recipe.
+Roux can be made with different types of fat (butter, oil, lard) and flour (all-purpose, whole wheat, gluten-free), so it can be tailored to any recipe’s needs.